JazzTap/jazztap.github.io/_posts/2021-1-1-splinter-kingdom.md

 ---

 RAHEL: Oh, you don't think she knows you?
 That she could trust you, after you handed her your own mother?
 RAHEL: Krievan cares about people.
-You and I know better.

-IDYLL: Hmm.
+I don't mean people you know, people, I mean people in the world.
+Who are bastards, as you know.

 RAHEL: The real question here is, who will you get the leverage to free her from?
 RAHEL: You could go back to Maggy!
 She's great.
 She's really awful.
-How perfectly instrumental, for a working relationship.

-IDYLL: Mnm.
+How perfect.
+Super instrumental.

-RAHEL: I mean, obviously you betray the custodian and take their power, regardless of who it is.
+RAHEL: I mean, obviously you betray the custodian and take their power, regardless of who you pick.
 That's real endgame here.
-You don't want to stay in dungeon town.
+RAHEL: You don't want to stay in Dungeon Town.

-IDYLL: Dungeon town?
-And what about the devourer?

-RAHEL: No, no, that's the safest place you could be.
-It's the way in which everything seems to be going, these days.
-Right down the gullet.
+IDYLL: Yes, and I suppose the Devourer is the safest place I could be in all this?
 IDYLL: Weren't you all about breaking Hell, last month?
 The cycle of damnation entire?

-RAHEL: I mean, yes, how else do you think that's happening?
+RAHEL: They might've forgot, I'm starting to feel like.
+But you?
 You remember Krievan's big plan.

 IDYLL: Was it, though?
+Hers, I mean?
-I can't believe you're going along with this one.
-Oh, wait, that's why you won't help me get her back.
+IDYLL: Wait, that's why you won't help me get her back.
 She'd wreck your mom's scheme all over again.

-RAHEL: You could guess that!
+RAHEL: You could guess that the Diabolist had her hand in this one.
 I won't deny it.

-IDYLL: You're going with filial piety, that's your excuse?

 RAHEL: Come up here and we'll talk about it.

+IDYLL: You ran back to her, after everything?
+Knowing everything she did, as Zariel?
-IDYLL: You know what, fuck off.
+IDYLL: You know what, fuck off!
+Enough with the voicemails.

-### Krievan
+IDYLL: I would like to simply enjoy my break from the entire goddamn Splinter Kingdom in peace.
+IDYLL: It's not a fate.
+Almost certainly not.

 # Pamphlet: The Gods and You